 Fonts make possible the text of the blog you are reading and the text that appears on your computer screen, whatever the application and OS.
 Without them, we wouldn’t have a post to make on the blog or anywhere.
 Let’s take a look at how about Fonts, learn about Font Family, Types of Fonts, and how they work in Windows.

 What are the Fonts?
 What is Font Family?
 Types of Fonts and how they work

-What are fonts ?
+What are the Fonts?

 - Rasters: A geometric data set with values assigned to a collection of pixels or dots.

-Types of Font Formats :
+Types of Font Formats

-How Fonts work with Applications?
+How do Fonts work with Applications?

-For a particular font, a table is processed or computed in which information about what glyph( see up if you forgot) to use for a particular character code.
+For a particular font, a table is processed or computed in which information about what glyph to use for a specific code of the character.
 These tables vary according to computing platform/mapping from Unicode.
-The application will render the respective glyph from the index according to text, and corresponding character is displayed.
-Easy!!.
+The application will render the respective glyph from the index according to text, and the corresponding character is displayed.